nycu-ucr/L25GC/README.md

 ~~~

 ## Communication ##
-If you have any questions or comments, please feel free to email us (l25gc@googlegroups.com).
+If you have any questions or comments, please feel free to email us (l25gc@googlegroups.com) or join our [Google group](https://groups.google.com/g/l25gc/).